Somya148/Namaste-React/README.md

 and there is a little  time between we click the grocery link and this grocery component will load  so meanwhile this will show error therefore we use suspense with fallback .

  element: <Suspense fallback={<h1>Loading......</h1>}><Grocery /></Suspense>,

+ //Higher Order component is a Function taht takes a component and returns a component.
+      It takes a component , enhoances that conponent and then returns back a new enhanced component.